About the CBAI

 AGM: The CBAI holds an Annual General Meeting every year, usually in early July.
 All affiliated members are entitled to attend, to speak, and to vote on any relevant matters.
 The thirteen regions elect delegates to represent them at the AGM.
 Delegate members each have 400 votes, non-delegate members have one vote.

 Full details of the organisation and running of the Association are available in the Constitution.

 The CBAI’s organisational structure divides the country into thirteen geographical regions, each of which is run by a regional committee of volunteers.

 The key administrator at the regional level is the regional secretary; in addition, the region will have one or more county development officers, depending on geography, whose brief is new initiatives for the development of

 Details of the thirteen

 Meet the team

-In terms of specific responsibilities, Valerie, Siobhan, and Carmel look after the management of the membership database, affiliations, and masterpoints; Bernard is the Tournament Director representative and assists clubs on this topic and with Bridgemates and technology; Jonathan is the chief dealer; Freda manages the accounts; Dermot is responsible for the website and is the Teaching Committee representative; and Paul manages the entire operation, ensures that the good ship Irish bridge continues to sail smoothly, as well as being the Secretary of the European Bridge League.
+In terms of specific responsibilities, Siobhan, Eimer, and Carmel look after the management of the membership database, affiliations, and masterpoints; Bernard is the Tournament Director representative and assists clubs on this topic and with Bridgemates and technology; Jonathan is the chief dealer; Freda manages the accounts; Dermot is responsible for the website and online bridge and is the Teaching Committee representative; and Paul manages the entire operation, ensures that the good ship Irish bridge continues to sail smoothly, as well as being the Secretary of the European Bridge League.
 And all the team sell books and supplies, organise competitions and events, take calls from clubs and members, and do everything they can to ensure that the CBAI meets the needs of the more than 500 affiliated clubs and their members.